Optimizing PHP Application Concurrency

 2019-01-15T07:51:35.865579+00:00 heroku[web.1]: State changed from starting to up

-Runtime changes of memory_limit
+Runtime Changes of memory_limit

 Any change made to the memory limit at runtime using ini_set("memory_limit", ...)

-will not affect the concurrency, as the memory limit used for calculation is determined at boot time.
+won’t affect the concurrency, as the memory limit used for calculating WEB_CONCURRENCY

 If you have many processes increasing the memory limit beyond its initially configured value at runtime using ini_set()